Jacobs School Bulletin

 MUS F205 - Introduction to Instrumental Techniques

-For B.M.E. voice and piano concentrations.
+For B.M.E.
+Choral Teaching and General Music Teaching students.
 Techniques and materials for beginning instrumental study.
 Recommended for sophomores and juniors.

 MUS F261 - String Class Techniques